College Admission

 United States Residents

 Applicants without high school diplomas who are younger than 18 and have severed connection with their high school may be admitted.
-The applicant must provide written evidence of the high school separation to the ECC Admission Office.
+The applicant must provide written evidence of the high school separation to the ECC Admissions Office.
 The written evidence must be from the chief executive officer (or designee) of the high school district in which the student has legal residence.

 Current Secondary and Home-Schooled Students

-Students currently enrolled in high school and home-schooled students who are college-ready may enroll in classes but must follow the Secondary/Home-School Student Admission procedure available at elgin.edu/apply to enroll in college-level classes.
+Students currently enrolled in high school and home-schooled students who are college-ready may enroll in classes but must follow the Secondary/Home-School Student Admission procedure to enroll in college-level classes.
 Decisions for student admission and enrollment are made on a case-by-case basis.
-Students should discuss their interest in attending ECC with their high school counselor and parent(s) or guardian(s) prior to beginning the application process, as their approval is required.
+Students should discuss their interest in attending ECC with their high school counselor and parent(s) or guardian(s) prior to beginning the application process as their approval is required.
 Secondary and home-schooled students will be limited to registering for a maximum of six credit hours per semester.

 International Students